Motorola 96000

 The Motorola 96XXX (aka 96000, 96K) is a family of digital signal processor (DSP) chips produced by Motorola.
-They are based on the earlier Motorola 56000 and remain software compatible with them, but have been updated to a full single-precision (32-bit) floating point implementation.
+They are based on the earlier Motorola 56000 and remain software compatible with them, but have been updated to a full single-precision (32-bit) floating point implementation that is compliant with the IEEE 754-1985 standard.

 Many of the design features of the 96000 remain similar to the 56000.
-Where the 56K grouped two 24-bit data and one 8-bit extension register into a single 56-bit accumulator, the 96K groups three 32-bit registers into a 96-bit accumulator.
+In architectures 96000, the stack area is allocated in a separate address space, which is called "Stack Memory Space", distinct from the main memory address space.
+The stack, which is used when subroutine calls and "long interrupts", is fifteen words in depth.
+While the 56000 is equipped with two 56-bit accumulators, each of which can be partitioned into one 8-bit extension register and two 24-bit registers, the 96000 is equipped with ten 96-bit registers, each of which can be partitioned into three 32-bit sub-registers.

 Unlike the 56K, the 96000 "family" consisted of a single model, the 96002.
-It was nowhere near as successful as the 56K, and was only produced for a short period of time.
-Today its role is filled by products based on the so-called Motorola StarCore.
+It was not as successful as the 56K, and was only produced for a short period of time.
+Today its role is filled by products based on the Motorola StarCore series.

+The 96000 offers an Assembler and an Instruction set simulator as part of its development tool.